-The table below analyses the Group's financial non-derivative liabilities into maturity groupings based on the period outstanding at the balance sheet date up to the contractual maturity date.
+The table below analyses the Group's financial liabilities into maturity groupings based on the period outstanding at the balance sheet date up to the contractual maturity date.
 All figures are contracted gross cash flows that have not been discounted.
+The comparative figures for trade and other financial liabilities have been amended.
+See note 22 for details.